-The Green Street bridge in Ipswich was built in 1894 by Joseph Ross of Ipswich and designed by Charles A. Putnam of Salem.
-Robert Cronin, who shared his collection of photos by 19th /early 20th Century photographer George Dexter, wrote the following:
+The stone arch Green Street bridge in Ipswich was built in 1894 by Joseph Ross of Ipswich and designed by Charles A. Putnam of Salem.
+The late Robert Cronin, who shared his collection of photos by 19th /early 20th Century photographer George Dexter, wrote the following:

 “Among the lost prints was an explanation of how the large vessels were able to dock and discharge coal and lumber in French’s Cove, located back of the North Church, directly in back of the house at the corner of Poplar St. The secret was revealed in one of the pictures that was taken from the center of Green st., over the bridge.
 Lo and behold, there is no bridge, and the dirt road went down into the water, and back out.
 Only at low tide could it be crossed.
 Thus at high tide the ships were towed up to the cove.”

 There are four stone arch bridges in Ipswich, and the Green Street bridge is one of the most beautiful.